- Chart

 Overview

-The Rayliant Quantamental Emerging Market Equity ETF (RAYE) seeks to provide long-term capital appreciation by investing in a diversified portfolio of emerging market equities.
-It employs a quantitative investment strategy that aims to identify undervalued companies with strong fundamental characteristics and attractive growth potential.
-The ETF's focus is on emerging market countries, and its asset allocation is primarily equities.
+The Rayliant Quantamental Emerging Market Equity ETF seeks to provide exposure to emerging market equities by employing a quantitative investment strategy that aims to identify undervalued companies with strong fundamental characteristics.
+The ETF focuses on a diversified portfolio of stocks across various sectors within emerging economies.

 Reputation and Reliability